Skip to main content

 The main operations that a user can perform on the Builder module are:

-• Create a new data product version
+• Create a new system version

-• Register an existing data product/component
+• Register an existing system/component

 • Build and deploy: test policies, create a draft release, update/promote the release, deploy/undeploy a release